akamud/FakeItEasy.AutoFakeIt/README.md

             // you can get any dependency used/generated var theAutoFakedDependency = autoFakeIt.Resolve<MyOtherDependency>();

-            // you can setup or assert the generated fakes since it
+            // you can setup or assert the generated fakes since it is
             // just an ordinary FakeItEasy's fake object A.CallTo(() => theAutoFakedDependency.MyMethod()).Returns("Faked");
         }